evertonab28/evertonab28/README.md

 </div>

 ## 🚀 About
-- 💻I'm currently in a career transition, studying HTML, CSS, JavaScript, React, Node, Next and React Native.
+- 💻I'm currently in a career transition, studying HTML, CSS, JavaScript, Next.js and React Native.

 ## 🛠 Skills